tursodatabase/libsql/ext/wasm/api/README.md

   Invokes functionality exposed by the previous two files to flesh out low-level parts of `sqlite3-api-prologue.js`.
 Most of these pieces related to the `sqlite3.capi.wasm` object.
+- `sqlite3-api-build-version.js`\
+  Gets created by the build process and populates the `sqlite3.version` object.
+This part is not critical, but records the version of the library against which this module was built.
 - `sqlite3-api-oo1.js`\
   Provides a high-level object-oriented wrapper to the lower-level C API, colloquially known as OO API #1.
 Its API is similar to other